Tram-One/tram-lite/README.md

 # Tram-Lite

-Lite Modern View Framework for Vanilla Javascript
+Lite DOM and Native Component Library for Vanilla Javascript
 <br>
 <br>

 ## Summary

 Tram-Lite is a lightweight version of Tram-One.
-This repo is an experiment refactoring that prioritizes simplification, and attempts to provide a functional framework with the smallest amount of code.
+This repo is an experiment refactoring that prioritizes simplification, and attempts to provide a functional library with the smallest amount of code.

 The idea is that a smaller repository will provide an easier to understand framework, and allow consumers to confidently read and understand the underpinnings.